lancejpollard/cached-commons/_source/posts/home.markdown

 title: Cached Commons
 ---

-Cached Commons is a collection of uncompressed and compressed source files for common libraries we all use.
-Here's a list of the projects currently hosted, and some helpful links and demos to the projects I've found along the way.
-If you need to minify or prettify javascript or css, you can do that on "SeeSaw":http://meetseesaw.com.
+Cached Commons is a collection of user-contributed javascript libraries cached, optimized, and hosted on Github's fast CDN.
+If a library is missing from this collection, "post a request on Github":http://github.com/viatropos/cached-commons/issues and we'll add it immediately.
+The "readme":/readme has all the details.